petherin/go-concurrency-exercises/README.md

 `sync.Once` ensures only one call to `Do(funcValue)` ever calls the passed function, even on different goroutines.

 This is good for things like Singletons, or resources that multiple goroutines need but that only need to be initialised once.

+#### Pool

+Used to constrain the creation of expensive resources like db connections, network connections, and memory.

+Maintains a pool of a fixed number of resources that can be reused.

+Code `Get`s resource from the pool and when finished, `Put`s it back in the pool for other code to use.